 What is Central doing in response to COVID-19?

 As communities across the nation deal with the challenges posed by the new coronavirus (COVID-19), the primary concern at Central Methodist University remains the safety and well-being of students, faculty, and staff.
-There are NO known or suspected cases of COVID-19 at CMU.

 Updates by day: